 Osteoarthritis most often occurs in people who are over 50.
 In younger people, osteoarthritis can result from an injury or trauma such as a fractured or dislocated joint.
 Rarely, osteoarthritis may also be hereditary.

 Tendinitis refers to inflammation of a tendon, a flexible band of tissue that connects the muscles to the bones.
 The pull of the muscles is transmitted to the bone by the tendons which allow movement.
 When the tendons are inflamed and irritated, the pulling action of the muscle is impaired with loss of function of the joint.
-Symptoms can vary from aches or pains and local joint stiffness, to a burning that surrounds the whole joint around the inflamed tendon.
-In some cases, swelling occurs along with heat and redness, and there may be visible knots surrounding the joint.
-With this condition, the pain is usually worse during and after activity, and a tendon and joint area can become stiff the following day, as muscles tighten from the movement of the tendon.
+Symptoms usually occur as aches and pains or joint stiffness, but can also present as burning, swelling, or visible knots around the joint.

-Tendinosis is a chronic injury caused by an accumulation of small tears in the tendon that have failed to heal properly over time.
+Tendinosis is an injury caused by numerous small tendon tears that didn’t heal properly over time.
 Patients commonly find it almost impossible to keep from restraining the tendon, because even when the pain is gone, the tendon still hasn’t fully healed.

-Tendinitis around the shoulder commonly occurs in individuals that frequently require extending the arm overhead, such as individuals involved in sports, and work related activities.
-This can result in rotator cuff tendinitis with impingement syndrome.
-This is a condition characterized by pinching or compression of soft tissue such as the rotator cuff tendons and the subacromial bursa between the upper arm bone (humerus), and the roof of the shoulder (acromion), during certain movements of the shoulder, such as arm elevation.
-Biceps tendinitis is inflammation in the main tendon that attaches the top of the biceps muscle to the shoulder.
+Tendinitis around the shoulder commonly occurs in individuals that frequently require extending the arms overhead, such as individuals involved in sports, and work related activities.
+This can result in rotator cuff tendinitis with impingement syndrome, a condition characterized by compression of soft tissue between the humerus and the top of the shoulder during shoulder elevation.
+Biceps tendinitis is inflammation of the main tendon that attaches the top of the biceps muscle to the shoulder.
 The most common cause is overuse from certain types of work and sports activities.